Brad Leaf

 Brad Leaf (ברד ליף; born May 17, 1960) is an American-Israeli basketball coach and former player.
 He played 17 years of professional basketball in Israel, first for Hapoel Galil Elyon and later for Maccabi Tel Aviv of the Israel Premier League and Euroleague.
 He won the Israeli Basketball Premier League MVP award in 1989–90.
 He played college basketball for the Evansville Purple Aces from 1979 to 1982, and was the school's first All-American in NCAA Division I.

 Early and personal life

 Leaf was born and raised in Indianapolis, Indiana.
 He and his wife Karen became Israeli citizens.
 He said: "For about 20 years, I considered [Israel] home.
 I loved it there.
 They are great people."
-He and his wife have a daughter, Talia, and three sons, one of whom is NBA player T. J. Leaf, a power forward for the Indiana Pacers.
+He and his wife have a daughter, Talia, and three sons, one of whom is NBA player T. J. Leaf, a former power forward for the Indiana Pacers.
 His son Troy Leaf was Pacific West Conference 2015 Basketball Player of the Year.
 The family moved to the San Diego, California, area in 1999.